-In this section we present a brief timeline of workload studies, illustrating that our understanding of long-term data behavior predates the ubiquity of the Internet, and the expanding role of archival storage.
-As a result, relevant systems utilize behavior assumptions that are outdated, and overly narrow in scope.
+In this section, we present a brief timeline of workload studies, illustrating that our understanding of long-term data behavior predates the ubiquity of the Internet, and the expanding role of archival storage.
+As a result, relevant systems utilize behavior assumptions that are out-dated, and overly narrow in scope.
+Traeger et al. [2008] surveyed many earlier studies and benchmarking methods, highlighting the same deficiencies we point out in regards to outdated studies and methodologies, albeit none that specifically focus on archival storage.

-The first generation of studies date back to 1981 [34, 35].
+The first generation of studies date back to 1981 [Smith 1981a, 1981b].
 In those studies, Smith studied the file system of the Stanford Linear Accelerator Center in the context of optimizing file migration algorithms, and defined the basic patterns of tertiary storage behavior.

-Establishing the approximate ten-year frequency precedent, the next generation of studies occurred in the early nineties.
-Workloads investigated included workstation file systems [38], and mixed disk and tape tertiary storage [21, 25].
-These studies are particularly interesting, as they appear at the cusp of the Internet, and the growth of public content repositories.
-In 1993, Miller and Katz examined storage use at the National Center for Atmospheric Research (NCAR) [25], which at the time consisted of approximately 100 GB of disk, and 25 TB of tape.
-In contrast, the LANL corpus we studied is expected to grow to 2 PB by 2011.
+The next generation of studies occurred in the early nineties.
+Workloads investigated included workstation file systems [Gibson and Miller 1998; Gibson et al. 1998; Strange 1992], and mixed disk and tape tertiary storage [Jensen and Reed 1993; Miller and Katz 1993].
+Miller and Katz [1993] examined storage use at the National Center for Atmospheric Research (NCAR), which at the time consisted of approximately 100 GB of disk, and 25 TB of tape.
+In contrast, the LANL corpus we studied is expected to grow to 2 PB and beyond during 2011, and is only one of multiple archives within LANL.